EmanuelaMollova/BudgetTracker/README.md

 BudgetTracker
 =============

-An application which helps you to track your expenses.
+An application which helps you track your expenses.
 ------------------------------------------------------

 Register and create your own categories.
 Then start tracking how many you spend and for what.